Veridise/veridise-docs/saas/guide/concepts/projects.md

 - Dependency and build settings that tasks and tools may use to prepare the code for analysis.
 - An "audit workspace" boundary: a project hosts its versions, tasks, findings, issues, and threads.

-AuditHub is designed around common ecosystems and build tooling (for example, `npm`-based workflows and `Foundry`/`Hardhat`-style projects).
+AuditHub is designed around common ecosystems and build tooling (e.g., `npm`-based workflows and `Foundry`/`Hardhat`-style projects).
 Project configuration captures the information tools need to operate reliably within those structures.

 AuditHub requires an `initial` version when you create a project.
 This allows the UI to validate and assist with path selection (e.g., ensuring `src_path` is under `project_root`).